 Incorporated in 1999, PCFA did not organize as an organic coop.
 Therefore, our growers use a variety of agricultural practices.
 Some Penn's Corner growers are certified organic and many more follow organic practices and principles.
 Some are Certified Naturally Grown which is a similar, alternative certification program to organic.
 Penn's Corner also includes some conventional farms that practice Integrated Pest Management.

 Where is the CSA food coming from?

 Penn’s Corner Farm Alliance is a cooperative of Southwestern PA farmers that market together in the Pittsburgh area.
-PCFA farms are in Allegheny, Washington, Beaver, Butler, Mercer, Armstrong, Indiana, Cambria, Clarion, & Westmoreland counties.
+PCFA farms are in Allegheny, Washington, Beaver, Butler, Mercer, Armstrong, Indiana, Cambria, Clarion, & Westmoreland counties, among others.
 The CSA produce comes directly from the farms to your neighborhood.
 The produce is harvested and packed on our member farms, packed into CSA boxes in our East End warehouse and taken directly to your CSA pickup location.

 Can I choose what’s in the CSA box?

 At this time, there is not an option to choose what’s in your CSA box.
 We do, however, have the option for a vegan CSA.
 Other than that, we believe that with good recipes (which we provide on our blog), you’ll learn to enjoy the diversity of produce in the CSA.
 Most members find new favorites in the CSA box.